 All patent-related costs incurred in connection with filing and prosecuting patent applications are expensed as incurred due to the uncertainty about the recovery of the expenditure.
-Amounts incurred are classified as general and administrative expenses in the accompanying consolidated statements of operations.
+Amounts incurred are classified as general and administrative expenses in the accompanying consolidated statements of operations and comprehensive loss.